jedisct1/rust-sieve-cache/README.md

 assert_eq!(cache.capacity(), 100000);
 ```

-## Thread-safe Cache Example
+## Thread-safe Cache Examples

+### Basic Thread-safe Cache

-You can also use the thread-safe wrapper `SyncSieveCache` for concurrent access:
+You can use the thread-safe wrapper `SyncSieveCache` for concurrent access:

 ```rust
 use sieve_cache::SyncSieveCache;